Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 34 of the 59 games they were favored on the moneyline this season (57.6%).
+- The Yankees have put together a 35-25 record in games they were favored on the moneyline (winning 58.3% of those games).

-- In games it has played as moneyline favorites with odds of -200 or shorter, New York has a 3-2 record (winning 60% of its games).
+- New York has played as moneyline favorites of -250 or shorter in just two games this season, which it won both.

-- Based on this matchup's moneyline, the Yankees have an implied win probability of 66.7%.
+- Based on this contest's moneyline, the Yankees' implied win probability is 71.4%.

-- New York has played in 96 games with over/under set, and have combined with opponents to go over the total 42 times (42-49-5).
+- New York has played in 97 games with set over/under, and have combined with opponents to go over the total 43 times (43-49-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!